-You must have a PC version of Microsoft Office 365 or Office 2016 that includes the four main applications: Word, Excel, Access, and PowerPoint (note that not all versions include Access).
-Due to the widening discrepancy between the Mac and PC versions of Office and the number of issues this creates for students and tutors, students will not be allowed to register in CMIS 245 with the intention of completing the course using a Mac computer.
+Due to the widening discrepancy between the Mac and PC versions of Office and the number of issues this creates for students and tutors, it is strongly recommended that students NOT register in CMIS 245 with the intention of completing the course using a Mac computer.

 The assignments are based on activities from the course textbook, therefore you must acquire a copy of the textbook in order to complete the challenge requirements.
-A copy of the textbook is available for purchase at a cost of approximately $60 via a Pearson website.
+A copy of the textbook is available for purchase via a Pearson website.
 A link to this site will be provided once your challenge request has been approved.
 You can also acquire a print textbook on your own if you wish.